Federal Firearms Criminal Defense Attorney

 Will I go to Jail if I’m Convicted of Violating a Federal Firearm Law?

 There are many ways to avoid jail or prison time in these cases.
-A person may not be guilty and the best strategy may be to attempt to get the charges dismissed entirely.
-In other cases, a skilled defense attorney may be able to convince the US Attorney’s Office or the District Judge to resolve a case with reduced charges or a lenient sentence.
+A person may not be guilty, and the best strategy may be to attempt to get the charges dismissed entirely.
+In other cases, a skilled firearms criminal defense attorney may be able to convince the US Attorney’s Office or the District Judge to resolve a case with reduced charges or a lenient sentence.

 Can an Experienced Federal Criminal Defense Attorney Keep Me Out of Jail?

 There are many ways an astute, seasoned criminal defense attorney can reduce the possibility of a federal conviction and jail sentence.
-An experienced federal criminal defense attorney can attack the charges in several ways.
+An experienced firearms criminal defense attorney can attack the charges in several ways.
 The attack must start with challenging how the government found out you had a gun in violation of the law.
 Federal search and seizure expertise is critical.
-An astute defense attorney will also have had enough experience that he or she will know the right firearms experts to challenge the operability of a weapon.
+An astute defense attorney will also have had enough experience to know the right firearms experts to challenge the operability of a weapon.
 Such an attorney will also know how to prove you did not know you had an illegal weapon in your possession (all federal courts agree that you must know you possessed the weapon).
-These are just a few of the beginning points in challenging a federal firearm charge.
-Both the charge and the sentence can be challenged and your best hope is with a lawyer with decades of experience successfully representing clients in Federal Court.
+These are just a few beginning points in challenging a federal firearm charge.
+Both the charge and the sentence can be challenged, and your best hope is with a lawyer with decades of experience successfully representing clients in Federal Court.

 Top-Rated Federal Firearms Defense Attorneys

-As can be seen above, federal law is complex and carries severe penalties.
-You need a retained attorney who is exclusively a criminal defense attorney, and one with extensive federal defense experience.
+As seen above, federal law is complex and carries severe penalties.
+You need a retained attorney who is exclusively a criminal defense attorney and has extensive federal defense experience.

-The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented numerous clients on felony charges in the United States District Court, and have a stellar reputation with the federal district court judges and prosecutors.
+The dedicated, experienced, and zealous firearms criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented numerous clients on felony charges in the United States District Court and have a stellar reputation with the federal district court judges and prosecutors.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.